 <iframe src="https://sacredheart.idm.oclc.org/login?url=https://sacredheart.credocourseware.com/courses/course-v1:Sacred-Heart-University+IL+2018/xblock/block-v1:Sacred-Heart-University+IL+2018+type@sequential+block@065618b4d0dd44aca44415e2fb97a709/" width="100%" height="750" scrolling="yes"></iframe>

-An annotated bibliography goes a step further than a regular bibliography by providing a summary of each source or an explanation of that source’s relevance to your research.
+An annotated bibliography goes a step further and provides a summary of each source or an explanation of that source’s relevance to your research.
+Often, an annotated bibliography is a stepping stone in a larger research process like a capstone project, literature review, or scientific study.

 You’ve narrowed your topic and done your research.
 Now you’re ready to present the information in its final form: as a research paper.